Variants of VC dimension and their applications to dynamics: Applications to dynamical systems

 As mentioned earlier, in this section we study the complexity function $p^*_{X,\, \mU}(n)$ when $\mU$ is a clopen partition of $X$.
 We derive the main result of this section, namely \cref{thm:dim0}, from \cref{thm:Natarajan}.
-The proof of \cref{thm:Natarajan} itself is deferred to \cref{sec:Natarajan}.
 In \cref{sec:symbolic}, we use \cref{thm:dim0} to study the complexity of symbolic dynamics, improving another result of Huang and Ye \cite{HY09}.

 We begin with an auxiliary lemma that is used to prove the statements given later in the subsections.

 \begin{lemma} Let $(X,T)$ be a TDS and let $\mU=\{U_1,\ldots,U_r\}$ be a clopen partition of $X$.
 Then, for any subset $S \subseteq \NN\cup\{0\}$,